Brooks Canopy Review

 Compare prices at 2 resellers Pros: Comfortable and stretchy material, good weather protection, breathable

-Cons: Hood is not adjustable, slightly heavier than others
+Cons: Hood is not adjustable, almost no reflectivity

 Compare to Similar Products

 Compare at 2 sellers

 |$67.48 at Backcountry|